honggui/TrackerGoturn/README.md

 # TrackerGoturn
 [![GitHub license](http://dmlc.github.io/img/apache2.svg)](./LICENSE)

-TrackerGoturn is a project that is maintained by **OPEN** AI LAB, it used [Caffe](http://caffe.berkeleyvision.org/) platform to training a SqueezeNet and provide a camera live demo.
+TrackerGoturn is a project that is maintained by **OPEN** AI LAB, it used [Caffe](http://caffe.berkeleyvision.org/) platform based on [GOTURN](https://github.com/davheld/GOTURN) to training a SqueezeNet and provide a camera live demo.

 The release version is 0.1.0, is based on [Rockchip RK3399](http://www.rock-chips.com/plus/3399.html) Platform, target OS is Ubuntu 16.04.
 Can download the source code from [OAID/TrackerGoturn](https://github.com/OAID/TrackerGoturn)